arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 ### Water Usage

-The water flow sensor will measure the water used and will calculate its volume in liters.
+The water flow sensor will measure the consumed water and will calculate its volume in liters.
 This information will be monitored through the cloud and the integrated LCD.

 ![Water flow sensor output signal](assets/FLOW_SENSOR.png)